writetoritika/terraform-aws-wordpress/README.md

-Automating the deployment of a WordPress website to AWS with Terraform
+Automating the deployment of a WordPress website to AWS using Terraform